 There are a range of league tables which purport to determine the top universities from around the world.
-Harvard and Oxford are currently in positions No. 3 and No. 6 in the ‘Topuniversities.com’ 2018 rankings .
-As with any ranking, it is only as meaningful as the questions that are being asked and the veracity and validity of the evidence used to determine the answers.
+Harvard and Oxford are currently in positions No. 3 and No. 6 in the ‘Topuniversities.com’ 2018 rankings.
+As with any ranking though, it is only as serious as the questions being asked and the veracity and validity of the answers.

-The Maturity Institute (MI) has always asked, what it believes to be, the most important and yet most challenging questions anyone can ask of another human being, including – ‘what value do you bring to the world’?
-Our goal is to do everything we possibly can to produce an answer that tells us the world is moving towards getting the full potential value from all of its people.
+The Maturity Institute (MI) exists to ask the most important and yet most challenging questions including – ‘what value do you bring to the world’?
+Our goal is to do everything we possibly can to realise the full potential value people for everyone’s benefit.
 More importantly, we gauge progress by measuring increases in Total Stakeholder Value (TSV).
-On this measure, Oxford University, surprisingly, does not score as highly as one might have expected and this apparent paradox needs a great deal of explaining.
+On this measure, Oxford University does not score as highly as one might have expected.
+This apparent paradox needs a great deal of explaining.

 In 2015, two Harvard Law School academics (as part of their ‘Labor & Worklife Program’) produced a report entitled “The Materiality of Human Capital to Corporate Financial Performance” (see our response here).
-One of the primary reasons why Harvard posed this question was the worrying forecast that the US (as with most Western economies) might struggle to provide sufficient pensions to future generations.
-The equation is simple: employees have to be enabled to create enough value to pay for their own pensions.
-The research was funded by the Investor Responsibility Research Center Institute (IRRCi) to ensure corporations were acting responsibly in getting the most value possible out of their people.
+One of the primary reasons why Harvard posed this question was the worrying forecast that the US (as with most Western economies) might struggle to provide sufficient pensions for future generations.
+The equation is simple: people have to be enabled to create enough value to pay for their own pensions.
+The research was funded by the Investor Responsibility Research Center Institute (IRRCi) to ensure corporations were acting responsibly in getting the best value out of their people.

-When introducing any organization to OMINDEX for the first time, MI follows a protocol we developed which progresses through a simple series of steps.
+When introducing any organization to OMINDEX for the first time, MI follows a protocol which progresses through a simple series of steps.
 In the specific case of Oxford:-

 - We invited the Vice Chancellor, Louise Richardson, to engage with us in this endeavour.